 • Maintain and ensure academic honesty at all time

-• Report inappropriate conditions, student, or faculty behaviour.
+• Report inappropriate conditions, student, or faculty behavior.

 • Seek to ensure the physical and psychological health and safety of oneself and others